FloSewn/tmesh/README.md

 There is the possibility to assign markers to the boundaries and to each boundary-edge.
 The only purpose of these markers is to identify these boundaries/edges later when the meshing is generated.
 Here is a simple example to create a mesh using **TMesh**:
+It is even possible to provide simple size function expressions through the input file.
 ```sh
 #-----------------------------------------------------------
 #                          TMESH